 Be sure to visit the Texas LGD Association online!
 You can follow the organization on Facebook or YouTube under @TexasLGDAssociation or visit its website.

 Texas A&M AgriLife provides equal opportunities in its programs and employment to all persons, regardless of race, color, sex, religion, national origin, disability, age, genetic information, veteran status, sexual orientation, or gender identity.
-The Texas A&M University System, U.S. Department of Agriculture, and the County Commissioners Courts of Texas Cooperating.
+The Texas A&M University System, the U.S. Department of Agriculture, and the County Commissioners Courts of Texas Cooperating.